gravelcycles/Notes/Code_Review.md

 TODO

 ## Code Review on GitHub
 GitHub supports Code Review via Pull Requests.
-Here are a couple of resources I found useful to understanding the Pull Request flow: [https://help.github.com/articles/about-pull-requests/](About Pull Requests) and [https://github.com/features/code-review/](GitHub Code Review).
+Here are a couple of resources I found useful to understanding the Pull Request flow: [About Pull Requests](https://help.github.com/articles/about-pull-requests/) and [GitHub Code Review](https://github.com/features/code-review/).

 Although you should be doing this already, you are required to create a separate branch with your changes before creating a Pull Request and then `push` this new branch to `origin`.
-Some of this is automated for you using a tool called `hub` (discussed below), however I would strongly suggest that you [https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging](understand branching).
+Some of this is automated for you using a tool called `hub` (discussed below), however I would strongly suggest that you [understand branching](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).
 Branching gives you super powers.

 ### Setting Up Pull Requests from the Command Line
-You can [https://services.github.com/on-demand/github-cli/open-pull-request-github](create Pull Requests) from GitHub's online client.
+You can [create Pull Requests](https://services.github.com/on-demand/github-cli/open-pull-request-github) from GitHub's online client.
 However, it is super useful to create Pull Requests from the command line.
 Here's how:

-1. Install [https://github.com/github/hub](Hub).
+1. Install [Hub](https://github.com/github/hub).
 This can be done on a Mac by using `brew install hub` or on a Linux Machine as follows:
 	1. `wget -O hub-linux.tgz https://github.com/github/hub/releases/download/v2.5.1/hub-linux-386-2.5.1.tgz`.
 The link to the compiled distribution may have changed.
-Look [https://github.com/github/hub/releases](here) for more info.
+Look [here](https://github.com/github/hub/releases) for more info.
 	2. `tar -xvf hub-linux.tgz`
 	3. Add an alias to your `.*rc` file of choice.
 For example, in your `~/.cshrc` file, you would add `alias hub '~/hub-linux/bin/hub`
 		- NOTE: This is not the optimal way to do this.
 We can't add it to a `bin` directory on Pegasus.
 I need to reach out to CCS to figure out a good standard on how to do this